it-academy-svhec/security-plus-general/provisioning-open-vas-vms.md

 1. Then you will be prompted to set an admin password.
 Set the password

 1. You will also notice a message about how OpenVAS is loading the CVE feeds now.
-This can take a long time and is network and CPU intensive.
+This can take a long time and is network and CPU intensive and you can check the progress later in the web app.

+1. In the Terminal, open the directory that contains the Docker Compose file

+1. Run the Docker containers

+    ```
+    docker compose up -d
+    ```

 1. Then access the web interface using another VM in the same VNet, unless you installed a GUI for the OpenVAS VM.
 Access the web interface at http://<open_vas_ip_or_hostname>:9392